Formerly the Warlocks

 Formerly the Warlocks is a live album by the rock band the Grateful Dead.
-It contains two complete concerts on six CDs.
+Packaged as a box set, it contains two complete concerts on six CDs.
 It was recorded on October 8 and 9, 1989, at the Hampton Coliseum in Hampton, Virginia.
 It was released on September 7, 2010.

 The Hampton "Warlocks" concerts

 For the 1989 Hampton Coliseum shows, the band wanted to maintain a low profile, so the venue was not included as part of the regular ticket sale for the East Coast fall tour.
 Instead, tickets went on sale at local outlets ten days before the concerts, with the band billed as "Formerly the Warlocks" instead of the Grateful Dead.
 When the band came to town, the marquee of the Coliseum read "The Warlocks", which had been the Grateful Dead's original name for a few months in 1965.

 The two concerts featured several songs that the band had not played live for some time.
 They had not performed "Help on the Way" since 1985, "Dark Star" since 1984, and "Attics of My Life" since 1972.

 In a 1993 poll of Grateful Dead tape traders, the October 9, 1989 show was ranked number 4 on the list of all-time favorite Dead concert tapes, and the October 8 show also appeared on the list.